Upper Dolpo Trek

 A mystical land where centuries-old Buddhist and Bonpo traditions are still alive

 Off the Beaten Path, unexplored trails and discoveries attract any trekker to the Upper Dolpo Trek in Nepal!
 Located behind the Dhaulagiri Range and connected to the Tibetan Plateau.
 The Upper Dolpo trek is filled with adventure, rocky highlands, and spectacular views of the Nepali and Tibetan Himalayan ranges.
 Lakes, mountains, traditional villages, and ancient monasteries fill this trek with experience.
-From the Phoksudo Lake to the Shey Gompa, the trail is extraordinary, and views of Nepal’s mid-western plateaus and valleys make the Upper Dolpo Trek, also known as a mystical alternative trekking route in Nepal!
+From the Phoksudo Lake to the Shey Gompa, the trail is extraordinary.
+Views of Nepal’s mid-western plateaus and valleys make the Upper Dolpo Trek, also known as Nepal’s mystical alternative trekking route!

 The region of the Upper Dolpo Trekking is highly filled with Tibetan influences.
 Many of the villages still practice the ancient old Bon traditions.
 These villages are full of old traditions and culture.
 Our Peregrine guide will guide you in understanding the locality of the region.

-Like any other Nepal adventure, a scenic flight toward Nepalgunj and Juphal starts in Kathmandu.
+A scenic flight toward Nepalgunj and Juphal starts in Kathmandu, like any other Nepal adventure.
 From here, the Upper Dolpo Trek officially begins.
 The trails are off the path as we head for the first three days toward Phoksundo Lake.
 After enjoying the scenery of Phoksudo, we head further towards the main settlements in the area in the Do Tarap Valley.

 Staying in old villages, campsites, and guesthouses makes the Upper Dolpo Trekking an adventure.
 The Peregrine Treks & Expedition team is always available for any route or region information.
 To get the whole experience, we ensure that the Upper Dolpo Trek in Nepal will give you everlasting memories!